Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: NCR

 \subsection{Side Control Information}

-TR38.867 \cite{3GPP-38-867} explores various forms of side control information, including but not limited to beam information, ON-OFF information, and TDD DL-UL configuration.
-The signalling protocol has been designed in detail to accommodate them and summarized in the following subsections.
+TR 38.867 \cite[Sec.~6]{3GPP-38-867} explores various forms of side control information, including but not limited to beam information, timing information, UL-DL TDD configuration, and ON-OFF information.
+We detail their signaling protocols in the subsequent subsections.